-Romantic eatery in historic brownstone; authentic Italian cuisine: handmade pasta, house specialties from osso bucco to slow-roasted porchetta with prosciutto.
-On "best of" lists for 35 years.
+Romantic eatery in a historic brownstone; authentic Italian cuisine: handmade pasta, house specialties from osso buco to slow-roasted porchetta with prosciutto.
+On "best of" lists for 35+ years.

 Chef Yono Purnomo’s signature new American cuisine with Indonesian spices sources the Hudson Valley.
 James Beard Foundation award.
 Popular since 1986.

 “I'd suggest the Albany Institute of History & Art.
-It's got one of the best collections ever, of any place, of Hudson River School art, Thomas Coles and so on.
+It has one of the best collections ever, of any place, of Hudson River School art, Thomas Coles, and so on.
 Their exhibits are always absolutely fascinating.
 And they also have Egyptian mummies.
-They fascinated me most of all, when I was 12 years old.”
+They fascinated me most of all when I was 12 years old.”

 -William Kennedy, Author